menu

 Overview

 Horton is a very small city located in the state of Kansas.
 With a population of 1,500 people and just one neighborhood, Horton is the 201st largest community in Kansas.
-Horton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Horton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-When you are in Horton, you'll notice that it is more blue-collar than most other communities in America.
-36.21% of Horton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Horton is generally considered to be a blue-collar town.
+36.21% of the Horton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Horton is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Horton who work in office and administrative support (13.10%), management occupations (8.94%), and sales jobs (6.93%).

 Setting & Lifestyle

-Being a small city, Horton does not have a public transit system used by locals to get to and from work.
+Horton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics